Selling in today's market: why strategy and pricing matter more than speed

 Speed is not your enemy in this market.
 An overpriced listing is.

-What tends to happen instead is that their listing sits, loses visibility on property portals as fresher inventory takes its place, and quietly falls out of serious buyer consideration.
+What tends to happen instead is that their listing loses visibility on property portals as fresher inventory takes its place, and quietly falls out of serious buyer consideration.
 A price reduction after that point is always possible, but it carries the weight of stale days-on-market data that a well-priced listing from day one never has to bring into a negotiation.

 Where Ready Buyers Are Most Active Right Now